srgntpop/LeetcodeChallenges/README.md

 # LeetcodeChallenges
-These are my solutions to Leetcode problems in practice to prepare for technical interviews
+These are my solutions to Leetcode problems